 The Alchemy Jug can produce one use of any liquid listed in the equipment chapter of the PHB.
 Once used it cannot be used again until the next dawn.
 At the next dawn, any liquid it has produced turns into fresh water.

-Who Gets Magic Items
+New Magic Items